February 16, 2024

 • Be a good listener & make eye contact – Nothing shows respect like a good listener.
 When talking with your team, show genuine interest in what they are discussing.
 Ask questions and show interest in the answers.

 • Mingle – Take time to make your rounds.
 Visit your team.
 Make sure not all of your visits are negative.
-Avoid this time to micromanage or criticize.
+Avoid micromanaging or criticizing during this time.
 You don’t want your team to cringe when you come over because they think you will only criticize them.

 • Offer to help – Often, employees will bring personal issues from home.
 Sometimes, they need someone to talk to; other times, you can make a meaningful impact.
 Did they lose their apartment, and you may know of someone who needs a roommate?
 Make a connection.
 Refer them to someone who can help.
 Listen to them.

 Most employees want to please their employer.
 Set out and explain the vision of the company and your expectations of the employee.
 Don’t talk AT them, but talk with them about this.
 Take time to define the “why”.
-A few extra minutes to help them understand the reason “why” you are asking them to do something will make a massive difference in your outcome.
-If performance changes need to be made, don’t expect this to happen via osmosis.
+Giving a few extra minutes to explain “why” you are asking them to do something can greatly improve your results.
+If performance changes are needed, don’t expect them to happen by osmosis.
 Coach your team.
-Find out if they truly understand what is expected and why they are asked to do these things.
+Determine if they truly understand what is expected and why they are being asked to do these things.
 It’s YOUR job to motivate them, not just boss them around.

 • Be on time – This shows that you respect the time of others, including your team and vendors.
 Lead by example.
-If you expect your team to be on time, make sure you are setting the bar.
+If you expect your team to be on time, ensure you set the bar.

 • Show, Teach, and Live Integrity – Discuss what integrity means—doing the right thing even when no one is looking.
-Lead by example and show integrity all the time.
-An employee finds $10 on the ground in the arcade, and they come to tell you about it and ask you what they should do with it.
+Lead by example and consistently demonstrate integrity.
+An employee finds $10 on the ground in the arcade and comes to tell you about it, asking what they should do with it.
 What do you tell them?
-Integrity lessons come up daily that allow you to set an example and teach what integrity is all about.
+Integrity lessons arise daily, allowing you to set an example and teach what integrity is all about.

 Create an open and honest work environment.

 Open and honest conversations and communication must happen between you and your employees.
 Give them honest feedback.
 Be open to and try new ideas.
 Get their input and listen to them.
 Seek out and accept suggestions for solving problems.
-Ask them about rules or changes they feel need to be made and listen to them.
+Ask them about rules or changes they believe need to be made and listen to their suggestions.
 Encourage goal-setting and let them create their own choices as often as possible.
 Don’t always insist on the process to the outcome “the way it’s always been done.”
-Give them the expected result for a task and allow them to figure out how to get there.
+Provide them with the expected result for a task and allow them to determine the best approach to achieve it.
 Afterward, discuss how it went.
 The more employees feel ownership in their actions, the more loyalty you create.

 • Get in the trenches – Do some basic tasks.
 Nothing will gain your team’s respect quicker than watching their boss scrub toilets or remove trash.

 • Go above and beyond – Set an example.
-Make sure your staff sees you go above and beyond to assist guests, fix problems, and help fellow team members, and they will do the same.
+Ensure your staff sees you going above and beyond to assist guests, resolve issues, and support fellow team members, and they will do the same.
 Remember, they are always watching you and following you.
 Make sure you are walking the line you want them to walk because you are leading them, and they are watching each of your footsteps.

-• Deal with trials & tribulations with grace – Knowing how to lead people through hard times is a skill.
+• Deal with trials and tribulations with grace – Knowing how to lead people through difficult times is a valuable skill.
 Don’t sugar-coat difficulties.
 Feel free to communicate unpleasant news or information about problems or setbacks.
 Keep your team informed.
 Trust in your team to help you.
-Be transparent and honest, but be encouraging and optimistic as well.
+Be transparent and honest, but also be encouraging and optimistic.

 Provide growth and learning opportunities.

 Nobody wants to be in a stagnant job where they don’t feel like there is a path for growth.
-Some entry-level jobs in our industry may have limited growth, but there are things you can do to provide challenging and stimulating work.
-Look for an individual’s passions and try to tap into those areas.
-Find out what they enjoy and focus their energy on those things.
-If you have someone who loves photography, recruit them to help you with some marketing efforts and have them capture some great photos.
-If you have someone on your staff who loves social media, help guide them into social media for business and get their help with your social media marketing efforts.
+Some entry-level jobs in our industry may have limited growth opportunities, but there are steps you can take to create challenging and stimulating work.
+Look for an individual’s passions and try to tap into those areas of interest.
+Discover what they enjoy and focus their energy on those activities.
+If you have someone who loves photography, consider recruiting them to help with your marketing efforts and have them capture some great photos.
+If you have someone on your staff who loves social media, help guide them in leveraging social media for business, and utilize their expertise to enhance your social media marketing efforts.

 • Certifications – Offer various levels of certification on tasks.
 Create basic and advanced certifications.
-These could be skills like attraction operations, money handling, POS operation, floor management, etc. Create a written and practical test for each certification level.
+These could be skills like attraction operations, money handling, POS operations, floor management, etc. Develop written and practical tests for each certification level.
 Employees with basic certifications could earn a certificate and be “certified” to operate or work in that area.
-Advanced or master certification would get them something special, like a unique pin or something to collect.
-This gamifies the job skills for team members, who like earning recognition, and gives them something to work towards.
+Advanced or master certification would earn them something special, such as a unique pin or a collectible item.
+This gamifies job skills for team members who enjoy earning recognition and provides them with something to work towards.

 • Tuition – Consider offering tuition assistance for continuing education classes.